Monoid varieties with extreme properties: Introduction

 \section{Introduction}

 A \textit{monoid} is a semigroup with an identity element.
-Any semigroup~$S$ without identity element~$1$ can be converted into the monoid

-where multiplication involving~$1$ is defined in the obvious manner: ${1 \cdot x = x \cdot 1 = x}$ for all ${x \in S^1}$.
+Any semigroup~$S$ without identity element can be converted into the monoid ${S^1 = S \cup \{1\}}$, where multiplication involving~$1$ is defined by ${1 \cdot x = x \cdot 1 = x}$ for all ${x \in S^1}$.
 In the present article, the notion of a \textit{monoid} is attached ambiguously to either a semigroup with identity element in the plain signature ${ \{\,\cdot\,\} }$ or to a semigroup with identity element~$1$ in the enriched signature $\{\,\cdot\,,1\}$.
 To distinguish this difference for any class~$\cM$ of monoids at the varietal level, let $\Vs\cM$ denote semigroup variety generated by~$\cM$ and let $\Vm\cM$ denote the monoid variety generated by~$\cM$.
-More generally, semigroup varieties are represented by bold upper case letters while monoid varieties are represented by blackboard bold upper case letters.
+More generally, bold upper case letters ${ \mathbf{A}, \mathbf{B}, \mathbf{C}, \ldots }$ represent semigroup varieties, while blackboard bold upper case letters ${ \mathbb{A}, \mathbb{B}, \mathbb{C}, \ldots }$ represent monoid varieties.

 In the semigroup signature ${ \{\,\cdot\,\} }$, monoids have played a conspicuous role in the study of semigroup varieties with extreme properties.
 For instance, a finite semigroup is {\infb} if and only if it contains an {\infb} submonoid~\cite{mS88a,mS88b}; recall that an algebra~$A$ is \textit{\infb} if every locally finite variety containing~$A$ is {\nfb}.
-The first two published examples of {\nfb} finite semigroups, due to Perkins~\cite{Per69}, are also monoids.
+The first two published examples of {\nfb} finite semigroups, due to Perkins~\cite{Per69}, are monoids.
 The first example---the monoid~$B_2^1$ obtained from the Brandt semigroup

 of order five---is now known to be one of only four {\nfb} semigroups or order six~\cite{LLZ12}; the other example is a monoid that is \textit{nilpotent} in the sense that every sufficiently long product not involving the identity element is equal to the zero element.
-Nilpotent monoids emerged as a significant source of {\nfb} finite semigroups~\cite{Jac01,Jac05a,JS00,oS00} and of semigroups that generate varieties with continuum many subvarieties~\cite{Jac00}.
+Nilpotent monoids emerged as a significant source of {\nfb} finite semigroups~\cite{Jac01,Jac05a,JS00,oS00,oS15} and of semigroups that generate varieties with continuum many subvarieties~\cite{Jac00}.

 A variety of algebras that contains finitely many subvarieties is said to be \textit{small}.
 A \textit{Cross variety} is a variety that is finitely based, finitely generated, and small.
 The present article is concerned with monoid varieties that are not small.
 A variety with countably infinitely many subvarieties is said to be of~\textit{\one}, while a variety with continuum many subvarieties is said to be of~\textit{\two}.